section-engineering-education/engineering-education/impact-of-mathematics-on-programming.md

   - url: /assets/images/education/math-image.jpg
     alt: example math image
 ---
-Programming is the art of telling the computer what to do using some set of laid down rules and principles to make digital applications e.g Softwares, Apps, Websites, and Operating systems.
-The argument of whether Programming is an Art or Science will be a topic to be discussed another day but for now, let's just call it an Art since Programmers write code.
+Programming is the art of telling the computer what to do using some set of laid down rules and principles to make digital applications, e.g software, apps, websites, and operating systems.
+The argument of whether programming is an art or science will be a topic to be discussed another day, but for now, let's just call it an art since programmers write code.

 <!--more-->
 ### Paradigms
 We are aware that there are various styles of writing programs.
 The kind of problem you're solving will determine which style you are to use.
-These styles are also sometimes called Paradigms.
+These styles are also sometimes called paradigms.
 In case you're not clear what these styles are, they're:

 - Object-oriented
 - Functional